pthom/hello_imgui/docs/book/_sources/doc_params.md

     //  Use small items (ImGui::Text for example), since the height of the status is 30.
     //  Also, remember to call ImGui::SameLine() between items.
     VoidFunction ShowStatus = EmptyVoidFunction();

+    // EdgesToolbars: A map that contains the definition of toolbars
+    // that can be placed on the edges of the App window std::map<EdgeToolbarType, EdgeToolbar> edgesToolbars;

     // --------------- Startup sequence callbacks -------------------